joshuaeckroth/csci221-website/lecture/syllabus.markdown

 Both tests are take-home.
 Tests will be made available at these dates, and will be due typically 2-3 days later:

 - Test 1: Wed Oct 5
-- Test 2: Fri Nov 4
+- Test 2: Wed Dec 7

 ### Group project deliverables